Phxstick/acnicoy/README.md

   - Create and manage a kanji vocabulary
   - More stats illustrating your kanji learning progress
   - Look up words in the dictionary (similar to [Jisho] and [Houhou SRS])
-  - Customizable kanji overview and cleanly presented kanji information
+  - Kanji overview and cleanly presented kanji information

 Features to be implemented:
-  - Color schemes for customizing design
-  - Earn achievements for your learning progress and unlock design settings
+  - Earn achievements for learning progress and unlock design settings
+  - Customizing design with color schemes
+  - Customizable kanji overview
+  - Customizing the SRS system
+  - ... (the todo-list is fairly large)

 ### Installation

-**TODO**
+**NOTE**: The program is not quite ready for use yet.
+It's still missing some initialization functionality and there a few bugs to be squashed first.

 ### Building for source
 Acnicoy requires [Node.js] v5+ to run and uses the [npm package manager][npm].